qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_usage.md

 ->  0x0: { jump 0x44 }
 :::

+**Note:** due to a known issue in QEMU's gdbstub, we currently do not support register writes through LLDB for some control registers (like upcycle and pc), as well as some system registers(syscfg, vid, vid1, imask, pcycle, ccr, and the pmu registers).
+Also, for those system, control, and guest registers that we do support, note that no immutability check is performed.
+That is, QEMU will not stop you from writing to register fields that are not writable.

 ### Plug-ins

 QEMU plug-ins allow you to add new functionality to QEMU.
 You can